contagon/handbook/handbook/22-providing-for-temporal-needs.md

 * Identify possible work or service assignments for those who receive Church assistance.
 * Identify members who could benefit from participating in a [self-reliance group].
 These groups are generally organized by stake or ward councils.
 * Identify other government, community, or Church resources that can benefit members (see [22.12] and [22.13]).
 * Plan ways to give service in the community.
-Where [JustServe] is available, it may be used to identify such service opportunities.
+Where [JustServe.org] is available, it may be used to identify such service opportunities.

 Ward councils also prepare a simple written plan for the ward to respond to emergencies.
 This plan should be coordinated with the stake’s emergency plan (see “[Stake and Ward Preparedness]”; see also [22.9.1.3] in this handbook).